-|Any Date of Year||In addition to today's tides, a date picker is available to choose any date from 1901 to 2100.
+|In addition to today's tides, a date picker is available to choose any date from 1901 to 2100.
 The app does not have to be refreshed on the new year.|

 |Next Day, Prior Day Swipes||Gestures are supported to go to "next day" and "past day" to step day by day through a range of dates.
 These operate like turning the page of a book.
 You can quickly swipe through a range of dates to look for good clam digging days.|

 |Adjustable Colors||There are five color schemes, good for situations ranging from bright sun to night use.
 Try each one out depending in which conditions you use the app you can find one that works best.|

-|Numerous Tide Stations||There are locations available around the inland waterway as well as the coastal areas.
-See maps below|
+|Numerous Tide Stations||There are locations available around the inland waterway as well as the coastal areas.|

 |Show Now, Today||For use when you have been looking at other dates, it brings the tide display back to today/now.
 Note: The "long press" gesture can be used for this purpose also.|

-|Pick Date in Year||A calendar entry dialog is displayed, you can choose a month and a day, for which that day's tides will then be displayed.
+|Pick Date||A calendar entry dialog is displayed, you can choose a month day and year, for which that day's tides will then be displayed.
 Note: Dates other than "today" will have the highs and lows and the hourly heights displayed, but will not have the tidal status display.
 The tidal status display is not possible for this situation because there is no particular time to reference.
-Note: you can pick another year, but the app will not display any tides for other years than that one which it was built for.|
+Note: you can pick any year between 1901 and 2100.|

-|Change Text Color||There are five color schemes available, for various settings.
+|Change Text Color||There are five color schemes available, for various situations.
 See display below.|

-|About Gestures||The three gestures supported are listed, and each can also be directly caused by using the menu item.|
+|About Gestures||The four gestures supported are listed, and each can also be directly activated by using the menu item.|